pbs-assess/gfcommercial/README.md

 ```

 ## Output
+The targets workflow writes the tech report to the _book/ folder, and writes
-The targets workflow exports figures to the XX folder.
-All other nodes are
+figure layout panels to the XX folder.
+All other tagets nodes are
 stored as R objects and can be accessed by calling the `tar_read()` function.
 For example,